What to eat

 Being vegetarian or vegan

 Vegetarian or vegan diets can be healthy, providing that a wide variety of foods is eaten.
-When meat and animal products are avoided, extra care will be needed to ensure that you get all the protein, vitamins, iron and other minerals needed.
+When meat and animal products are avoided, extra care will be needed to make sure that you get all the protein, vitamins, iron and other minerals needed.

 This is particularly important if you are following a vegan diet.
 It's more difficult for those following a vegan diet to get all the vitamins they need especially, Vitamin B12 and riboflavin as these are found in animal food sources.